IT Infrastructure Security Checklist: Best Practices for SMBs

 First 30 days (quick wins): Complete your asset inventory.
 Enable MFA everywhere it isn’t already active.
 Patch all critical vulnerabilities.
 Review and revoke unnecessary access.

-Days 30 to 60 (foundation): Deploy EDR if not already in place.
+Days 30 to 60 (foundation): Deploy EDR if it’s not already in place.
 Implement network segmentation between user and server networks.
 Establish a patch management cadence.
 Test your backups.

 Days 60 to 90 (maturity): Set up centralized logging and monitoring.
 Run your first vulnerability assessment and schedule network pen testing for critical systems.
 Document your incident response plan.
 Begin cloud security hardening.

 This phased approach lets you address the highest-risk gaps first while building toward a mature security posture without overwhelming your budget or your team.
+And if you’re wondering what this actually costs, here’s a realistic breakdown.

 Fusion Computing secures infrastructure across Toronto & GTA | Hamilton | Metro Vancouver